Budibase/website/content/blog/alternatives/jotform.md

 Generally speaking, SurveyMonkey has the potential to be quite cost-effective, with team plans starting from $30 per user per month.
 Individual plans bill at $39 per user per month, with unlimited surveys and up to 15,000 responses per year.

 However, in terms of feature restrictions across pricing tiers, SurveyMonkey has the potential to be quite expensive.
-For instance, on individual plans, we’ll need a Premier license, at $139 per month for custom branding or to export data to CSVs.
+For instance, on individual plans, we’ll need a Premier license, at $139 per month for custom branding.

 Additionally, key features such as SSO and data encryption are restricted to custom enterprise pricing, which may mean that SurveyMonkey isn’t a viable option for smaller-scale use cases where security is still a priority.